letmaik/PSExercise/README.md

 ### How do I stop the video (early)?

 Press <kbd>Alt</kbd>+<kbd>F4</kbd>.

+### Why is <kbd>Esc</kbd> and <kbd>F11</kbd> not working?

+The browser is started in kiosk mode which makes it fullscreen and blocks access to most controls.
+The idea is that it shouldn't be too easy to skip a video.

 ### Why is the window closed too early when the video is paused for a while?